McLargo/python-lessons/README.md

 - `tests/<level>/<lesson>/<test_lesson.py>`: tests for the lesson.
 One file per lesson.
 - `docs/<level>/<lesson.md>`: documentation for the lesson.
 One file per lesson.

+Make sure to include the lesson in `mkdocs.yml` file, so it is included in the documentation, in the corresponding level.

+Run always tests and aim for a 100% coverage.
+Run `make test` to run tests and check coverage.

+Project is configured to use [pre-commit](https://pre-commit.com/) to check python and markdown code to follow the style guide.
+It should be automatically installed when running `make install`.
+In case is not installed, run `pre-commit install` to install it.
+Run `pre-commit run --all-files` to run entire all checks in the entire project.
+Rules are defined in `.pre-commit-config.yaml` and includes:

+- markdownlint: markdown code linter
+- black: python code formatter
+- bandit: security linter
+- ruff: python code linter